AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 You can see that there are different groups, like All Internal Users, All Managers, groups based on the Cost Center, based on the department, and based on the teams of the managers.

 In addition to Auto-generated groups, you can create Custom groups.
-To add a new Custom Group, on the upper-right corner, click **Add**.&nbsp;
+To add a new Custom Group, on the upper-right corner, click **Add**.

 1. Enter the name, and description for the group.
 1. Enter user name or profile in search-as-you-type field and select from the drop-down list, to add users.